UX Design Process – An Actionable 7-Step Guide

 Next, the UI design team converts wireframes into mockups to build high-fidelity prototypes that look and function like the final product.
 If the company has a design system, designers will use the UI component library to build interactive prototypes.

 The primary purpose of high-fidelity prototypes is usability testing.
 UX designers test these prototypes with real users to:

 - Identify usability issues

 It’s important to note that even though user testing is the fifth stage, design teams conduct multiple tests throughout the UX design process to validate ideas and hypotheses.
 These tests include internal testing with team members or sharing ideas and prototypes with stakeholders for feedback.

-Although the handoff is near the end of the UX process, designers and engineers start collaborating during ideation to streamline the transition from design to development while ensuring designs meet technical constraints.
+Although the design handoff is near the end of the UX process, designers and engineers start collaborating during ideation to streamline the transition from design to development while ensuring designs meet technical constraints.
 Their collaboration is facilitated through different tools that make communication easier.

-The final stage of the UX design process is a UX audit to review the new release.
-This UX audit ensures the new release meets the project’s business goals, user experience, and accessibility requirements.
+The final stage of the UX design process is a launch and a clear inspection of the new release.
+It’s time to ensure that the new release meets the project’s business goals, user experience, and accessibility requirements.

 Best Practices for a Great UX Design Process